P2PHackClub/introduction-to-github/responses/06_request-changes.md

 > Every good science project *needs* a witty icebreaker!!

 Let’s add some content to your file.
-Replace line 5 of your file with a quotation, meme, or witty caption.
-Remember: [Markdown](https://guides.github.com/features/mastering-markdown/) is supported.
+Replace line 30 of `info.html` with a funny joke.

 ### :keyboard: Activity: Change your file

 1. Click the [Files Changed tab]({{ url }}) in this pull request
 1. Edit your newly added file
-1. Replace line 5 with something new
+1. Replace line 30 with something new
 1. Scroll to the bottom and click **Commit Changes**

 **Note** : Can't find the button to edit the file?
 It may look like a pencil, or it may look like three dots.